cybersecinvestigators/Kali_repos/README.md

-7.sudo apt-key adv --keyserver hkp://keys.gnupg.net --recv-keys 7D8D0BF6 #(this will fix the GPG error) If this is not working, try this: wget -q -O - https://archive.kali.org/archive-key.asc | apt-key add
+7.sudo apt-key adv --keyserver hkp://keys.gnupg.net --recv-keys 7D8D0BF6 #(this will fix the GPG error) If this is not working, try this: <br>
+wget -q -O - https://archive.kali.org/archive-key.asc | apt-key add

 8.sudo apt-get update